 For the comparison of data from different sources, we have chosen as reference the annual available irradiation [kWh/m²/year].
 This parameter is relevant for PV grid systems, as the PV output is quasi-linear with the solar energy input.
 For other systems like stand-alone, the monthly or daily distribution may also be of interest, but comparisons would require much more complex statistical methods.
 We don't show temperature results, which are of lower importance in PV systems.

-In the comparisons we mainly refer to the Meteonorm 6.1 data, which are the default data in the PVsyst6 database, and therefore likely to be used in any "first" simulation of a given system.
+In the comparisons we mainly refer to the Meteonorm 6.1 data, which is the default data in the PVsyst6 database, and therefore likely to be used in any "first" simulation of a given system.

 Comparison between several data sources